Bayesian kernel machine regression-causal mediation analysis: Simulation Study

 \section{Simulation Study}

-We evaluated the ability of BKMR--CMA to estimate the joint mediated effects of a mixture compared to the product method \citep{baron1986} and causal mediation analysis methods using linear models \citep{vanderweele2009, vanderweele2010, valeri2013} under numerous plausible data generating mechanisms.
+We evaluated the ability of BKMR-CMA and BKMR-CMA-VS to estimate the joint mediated effects of a mixture compared to the product method \citep{baron1986} and causal mediation analysis methods using linear models \citep{vanderweele2009, vanderweele2010, valeri2013} under numerous plausible data generating mechanisms.